lem-project/lem-project.github.io/content/en/usage/usage.md

 > This feature was added in Lem 2.1

-The shortcut `C-x d` opens a project explorer on the left side.
+The shortcut `C-x d` (M-x filer) opens a project explorer on the left side.
 Another keypress closes the Filer.

 <img class="" src="/filer.png" alt="Lem Filer on the left window">

+This command opens the filer at the current working directory.
+Often, it is the directory from which you started Lem.
+You can change it (M-x change-directory), but you can use other filer commands.

+The command `M-x filer-directory` opens (or closes) the filer at the current buffer's directory.

+The command `M-x filer-at-directory` prompts you for a directory.
+It is new as of November 2024.

 ### Project commands